Bahrain-SEB-15/react-hoot-front-end/build-the-hoot-details-component/README.md

 };
 ```

-> ❓ Let’s take a moment to connect the dots of our application.
+> ❓ Let's take a moment to connect the dots of our application.
 Notice the `hootId` in the above service function.
-Where will this information be used in our backend?
+Where will this information be used in the back-end app?

 ## Call the service

-Next up, we'll Call the service, and store the response from the server in state.
+Next up, we'll call the service, and store the response from the server in state.

-We'll need a few imports in `src/components/HootDetails/HootDetails.jsx` to proceed:
+We'll need to add a few imports to the `HootDetails` component to proceed:

 ```jsx
 // src/components/HootDetails/HootDetails.jsx